 Basking in sunshine pretty much year-round but surprisingly untroubled by tourist crowds – they’re queuing for the Prado in Madrid, or lining the beaches of the nearby Costa Blanca – Valencia is the perfect city for a laidback weekend break.
-Lacking the iconic sights of Barcelona and Madrid, the focus here is the amazing food.
-This is a city for gluttons and gastronomes alike, running the gamut from moreish market-stall snacks to Michelin-star dinners.
-It’s tempting to spend most of your time guzzling tapas but there’s plenty more to this fast-regenerating city, from the high-profile architectural showpieces mushrooming all over town to the explosive Las Fallas, one of Spain’s most important fiestas.
+It’s tempting to spend most of your time guzzling tapas but there’s plenty more to this fast-regenerating city.
+We've picked the top activities for your Valencia city break.

 The city’s biggest claim to fame is that it’s the birthplace of paella, and a plateful of sticky, saffron-tinged rice with meat or seafood (Valencian tradition vetoes mixing the two) is a must-try while you’re in town.

 The traditional day to eat paella is Sunday when locals flock to the beachside restaurants for their weekly fix.
 The vast dining room of La Pepica resounds with the chatter of locals putting the world to rights over sizzling pans of fragrant rice.

 The authentic local version comes with rabbit, chicken and snails (not a fan of molluscs?
 Ask for it sincaracoles).
 You could also try fideuà (with noodles and seafood) or the dense, inky arroz negro (with cuttlefish).
 Afterwards, snooze the day away on Malvarrosa Beach, a dreamy stretch of golden sand.